All students are fully funded from a variety of sources.

 Prospective students are also encouraged to apply for NSF, DOD, Hertz, or other fellowships on forms available through their undergraduate institutions or directly from the funding agency.
 These fellowships may be awarded only to citizens of the United States.
 Should students bring fellowships with them, if required, they will be subsidized to meet MIT's stipend level.
 For more external funding source suggestions look here.

 The Houghton Fund was established by the late Henry G. Houghton to enhance graduate research in meteorology and physical oceanography.
 It supports the acquisition of research equipment, student travel to conferences and workshops, journal subscriptions, and many other graduate research activities.
 It also supports lectures by distinguished scientists from outside MIT.
 All PAOC students are eligible to apply for funding from this account.
 The Houghton Committee currently comprises Profs.
-Alan Plumb (chair) John Marshall and Kerry Emanuel.
+Raffaele (chair), Mick Follows, and Paul O'Gorman.

 Prof. Jule G. Charney, who was a faculty member from 1956 until his death in 1981, was one of the great founders of modern meteorology, and a major contributor to theoretical physical oceanography.
 He is best known for his seminal discussion of baroclinic instability and his founding, as a member of von Neumann's group at the Institute of Advanced Study in 1948, of the field of numerical weather prediction.
 In honor of these and others of Charney's great contributions, PAOC awards an annual prize in his name to an outstanding incoming graduate student.